-Jane Austen made a symbolic return to her beloved Chawton with the unveiling in the churchyard of an elegant bronze statue, a small replica of the life sized one in Basingstoke.
+Jane Austen made a symbolic return to her beloved village of Chawton with the unveiling of an elegant bronze statue, a replica of the life sized one in Basingstoke.

 2017 marked 200 years since Jane Austen died in Winchester on 18 July 1817.
 A bronze life-sized statue of Jane was unveiled on the anniversary of her death in Basingstoke.